Education & Training

 Who needs to register with Ofsted?

-You must register with Ofsted if you provide childcare for children under 8 years old in England for 2 or more hours per day and receive payment for it.
+You must register with Ofsted if you provide childcare for children under 8 years old in England for more than 2 hours per day and receive payment for it.

 Compulsory registration applies to:

 Exemptions: Schools running clubs on their own premises for their registered pupils are exempt.
-Short-term provision (5 days or fewer per year) is also exempt.
+Temporary provision on particular premises for 14 days or fewer per year is also exempt, provided you give Ofsted written notification at least 14 days before the first day.

 Ofsted registration costs and timescales